murkl/arch-os/modules/installer/README.md

 **Note:** _Nothing in `installer.yaml` points at any of this.
 Each part is found by its own name._

-A release is the runtime binary with `runtime.yaml` beside it and a `modules/` folder holding this module and the Recovery: one binary, two modules, and which one to open is a page in the interface.
+A release is the Oak binary with `oak.yaml` beside it and a `modules/` folder holding this module and the Recovery: one binary, two modules, and which one to open is a page in the interface.

 ## What a Run is called

 `installer.yaml` sets `run: Installation`, which the interface reads out wherever it reports what is happening: the row that starts it, the final warning, the clock while it runs. `description:` next to it is the sentence shown under this module's row on the page that asks which module to open.

-**Note:** _Leave `run` out and the runtime defaults to "Installation", which is correct here but wrong in the Recovery, which names its own run differently._
+**Note:** _Leave `run` out and Oak defaults to "Installation", which is correct here but wrong in the Recovery, which names its own run differently._

 ## Tasks